What else is included in the fee?

 How long until I get my pills?

-- Pick-up usually occurs within 12 hours of giving birth
+- When possible, pick-up occurs within 12 hours of giving birth

 - In most cases your pills will be returned to you the following day